DataBiosphere/terra-cli/CONTRIBUTING.md

     ```

 #### Publish a new image
-The Gradle publishDockerImage task expects the caller to be logged into Vault already, because it fetches
-a SA key file in order to write to GCR.
-In the future, we should probably do this with a GH action instead.

 To publish a new image to GCR:
 1. Build the image (see above).
+2. Render the CI credentials from Vault, in order to upload to GCR.
+    ```
+    > ./tools/render-config.sh
+    ```
-2. Push it to GCR.
+3. Push it to GCR.
 (See output of build command for local image tag.)
 See the script comments for more options.
     ```
     > ./tools/publish-docker.sh 92d6e09 "terra-cli/test" 92d6e09